VineethReeddyBAAIML/Smart-grid-stability/README.md

 # Smart-grid-stability
+Smart grid stability refers to the ability of a smart grid system to maintain its normal operation in the face of disturbances or changes in the system.
+This can include things like fluctuations in power demand, failures of equipment or components, or changes in the generation of power from renewable sources.
+A stable smart grid is one that is able to quickly detect and respond to disturbances in order to maintain a balance between power supply and demand and minimize any disruption to the system.
 ## Predictive features:

 1. 'tau1' to 'tau4': the reaction time of each network participant, a real value within the range 0.5 to 10 ('tau1' corresponds to the supplier node, 'tau2' to 'tau4' to the consumer nodes);